CDEMA: Disaster Preparedness and Response Capacity Assessment and Technical Assistance

 Context and objectives

 In a region with frequent category 5 hurricanes and other weather-induced disasters, preparedness and response will always be a key pillar of comprehensive DRM and disaster agencies are crucial to coordinate responses.
 Therefore, strengthening preparedness systems before an event occurs and strengthening the capacity of a system to effectively respond post-disaster both protects public safety, safeguards development gains and increases resilience.

-Component 1: Institutional Assessment and evaluation of current architecture in the area of regional preparedness and response: This component will focus on an institutional assessment to determine the best organizational structure and funding model for CDEMA to provide the most effective and impactful regional public good in preparedness and response.
+Component 1-Institutional assessment and evaluation of current architecture in the area of regional preparedness and response: This component provides an institutional assessment to determine the best organizational structure and funding model for CDEMA to provide the most effective and impactful regional public good in preparedness and response.

 Component 2-Strategic roadmap and capacity investment planning for regional response: This component provides a sustainable and implementable roadmap for systems improvement within CDEMA, and is focused on preparedness and response offerings, to participating states.

 Partnerships and coordination

-The activities under this project will be implemented by the World Bank in partnership with CDEMA and in close alignment with the work advancing under the EU 11th EDF Intra-ACP envelope.
+The activities under this project are implemented by the World Bank in partnership with CDEMA and in close alignment with the work advancing under the EU's 11th EDF Intra-ACP envelope.

 Window of Action